CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Conclusion

 \section{Conclusion}

-In this study, we investigated the underlying reasons for CLIP's bag-of-words behavior.
-We focused specifically on attribute-object binding.
-Our findings demonstrate that a substantial amount of attribute-object binding information is already present in CLIP’s text and image embeddings.
-The issue, instead, lies in the cross-modal alignment that relies on cosine similarity.
-To address this, we introduced LABCLIP, a method that applies a linear transformation to text embeddings.
-LABCLIP significantly improves attribute-object binding during cross-modal matching, enhancing compositional understanding without requiring modifications to the CLIP encoders.
-Our work motivates further exploration into contrastive training objectives, alignment processes, and the strategic use of hard negatives to enable CLIP to capture compositional relationships more robustly.
+In this study, we investigated the reasons for CLIP's bag-of-words behavior, focusing on attribute–object binding.
+We showed that binding information is already present in CLIP’s text and image embeddings: it is linearly separable, remains robust as the number of objects increases, and supports conjunctive search.
+The poor performance, therefore, stems not from missing information but from misalignment.
+To validate this, we introduced LABCLIP, a simple linear transformation applied to text embeddings.
+LABCLIP recovers the unimodal binding signals during cross-modal matching, enhancing compositional understanding.
+It also offers practical advantages: it requires no changes to CLIP encoders, making it efficient to train, modular as a post hoc method, and backward compatible with existing systems.
+Our work motivates further exploration into the properties of CLIP embeddings uni-modally and into alignment strategies that enhance compositional reasoning.